 You may initially experience short, mild attacks.
 But trigeminal neuralgia can progress and cause longer, more-frequent bouts of searing pain.
 Trigeminal neuralgia affects women more often than men, and it's more likely to occur in people who are older than 50.

-Because of the variety of treatment options available, having trigeminal neuralgia doesn't necessarily mean you're doomed to a life of pain.
+Because of the variety of treatment options available, having trigeminal neuralgia doesn't necessarily mean that you're doomed to a life of pain.
 Doctors usually can effectively manage trigeminal neuralgia with medications, injections or surgery.

 Products & Services